 In light of integrating the implementation of PFM with the local REDD+ models, the project has fine-tuned methods for implementation of Community Based Measurement, Reporting and Verification (CBMRV) systems, with particular emphasis on social and environmental safeguards.

 The rationale behind the CBMRV is developing a locally based monitoring system that could help forest condition assessments economically viable and practical across large areas of forest, and could be an important element in national REDD+ monitoring, reporting, and verification (MRV) systems.
 Permanence of emission reductions is also more likely if local communities are empowered than if they are alienated from the carbon stocks.
 For the practicality of CBMRV; firstly the project designed spatial database to analyse the historical forest cover situation in the project area from 2005 to 2016.
 The design and implementation of the database considered the practical use of the data by the future users (woreda, zone and regional level local government staff).
 Its principle is the use of open source data and software.
 The selected software and the method of data management follow the principle of sharing data and resources.
 It should allow an ease information generation from data collected at lower level should be aggregated without additional effort at zonal and regional level.
 The forest cover change assessment was performed using the two methods: the wall-to-wall and the sample based methods.
 The former was applied to assess the land cover change from 2005 to 2015, whereas the sample approach was applied to assess the forest cover change from 2011 to 2013 and from 2014 to 2016.
 As per the wall-to-wall method; the 2016 natural forest cover in the project intervention area was estimated 573,772 hectares which was 67% of the total area.
 Around 74,000 hectares of natural forest was converted to non-forest land from 2005 to 2016.
 This corresponds to 13% of the 2005’s natural forest cover.
 The deforestation rate, therefore, was nearly 1% per area per year.

 Table 1: Forest cover change from 2005 to 2016 based on the wall-to-wall approach

 As a second step, national level workshop was also organized for participants drawn from national REDD+ secretariat office, national MRV unit, Oromia REDD+ coordination unit, SNNPRS REDD+ coordination unit and representatives from NGOs like Farm-Africa, GGGI etc.; on this workshop good feedback have been obtained from the participants on how to make the CBMRV method compatible to the national MRV systems.
 Further general consensuses have been also reached with the national MRV unit on how to collect, analyse and report basic information on field with the participations of local community and government stakeholders.
 Basing on this consensus EWNRA has officially communicated the national REDD+ secretariat office, to officially recognize the CBMRV method and allow the required technical supports from the national MRV unit.
 A recognition was also obtained from the national MRV unit and following this Training of Trainers (ToT) were provided to local government representatives on data collection, data processing and data reporting for local representatives and key roles in the CBMRV system.
 After the ToT the following key activities were achieved: • Provided measuring equipment for the Community and local government level inventory Teams (GPS, Tapes, Callipers, compass, clinometer, etc.); • Undertook the requisite technical training for FMA’s, Forest management cooperatives and local government development agents accordingly they have undertaken collection forest inventory data that eventually help to analyse local carbon stock data Above Ground (AGB) and Below ground (BGB) and additional forest variables (non‐carbon data). • CBMRV implemented across four woredas located in Oromia and SNNP regional states, a total of 129 gots and 159, 451 hectares of natural forest covered.
 A total of 434 community and 55 local government representatives involved respectively.
 Their involvement was a key point in a Community based MRV system for feasibility and sustainability purposes to strength local capacities and autonomy. • Consensus reached with zonal and Woreda level experts in verification of the Community and local government development agent’s joint Inventory of the permanent plots; and in the establishment and maintenance of the Woreda GIS and REDD+ MRV Database.
 We hope that, this will be incorporated into the national REDD+ strategy through policy and lobby based on coordination and dialogue with national and regional authorities.

 In addition to scaling-up of the applications of PFM; the project has also achieved the following results

-- Facilitated issuance of communal forest land certificate to 131 FMGs in SNNPRS that cover a total of 63,395 ha of intact natural forest.
+Facilitated issuance of communal forest land certificate to 131 FMGs in SNNPRS that cover a total of 63,395 ha of intact natural forest.
 This is the first practice of collective forestland certification ever in Ethiopia was initiated with EWNRA supported project in woredas in SNNPRS.
 Since 2013 collective certification for natural forests has been promoted with projects funded by Norad through DF in partnership with EWNRA.
 This has been taken nationally as one of the most promising model to ensure sustainable forest management and also for smooth implementation of REDD+ strategy.
 Yet, the collective forest certificates being offered for local communities cannot not be a legal binding document in the absence of legal framework supporting it.
 Thus, it has necessitated the federal government to recognize ownership rights of local communities over the forest they are managing through the issuance of collective forest area registration and certification.

 So far 15 Forest Products Marketing Cooperatives established of which three (two in SNNPRS and One in Gambela region) were established in the current project phase.
 Five cooperatives are fully owned by women and in the remaining 10 cooperatives women representation ranges from 45 to 50%.
 Leaders of Forest Products Marketing Cooperatives took training in market analysis and development (MA&D), business planning, financial management, leadership and team building and sustainable forest management.
 These Cooperatives are supported to have their own coffee drying plots, warehouses and offices constructed, office furniture and equipment’s.
 They were also provided with a certain amount of funds as a business start-up and material supports in the form of coffee sacks and honey bags, weighing balance, refractometer, cashbox and printing vouchers and recording books.
 Market link created for the cooperatives with honey companies such as Beza Mar, Tutu and Her Family, Apinec, Yeri Kisho, and Sheka Nordic.
 Sheka Honey Union is now another market destiny while the cooperative in Nonosele is selling its coffee at ECX through the facilitation of Sorgeba Cooperative Union.

-- Working on Women and Minorities empowerment to involve actively in forest management activities and decision making process
+Working on Women and Minorities empowerment to involve actively in forest management activities and decision making process

-- Supporting Government sector to integrate PFM into REDD+ strategy by generating and sharing lessons
+Supporting Government sector to integrate PFM into REDD+ strategy by generating and sharing lessons

-- Facilitating networking and information sharing among communities and stakeholders through the facilitation and support of woreda level PFM REDD+ forum.
+Facilitating networking and information sharing among communities and stakeholders through the facilitation and support of woreda level PFM REDD+ forum.

 • CBMRV provided stronger capacities and incentives for local actors (community and government representatives) to perform the activities by their own.
 CBMRV data can be used as a building block for forestry related research and development activities and can create a standardized framework to test a variety of implementation options including incorporating suitable technologies and approaches and to integrate lessons from lower-level units to the regional and national level in a structured way.